reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 ToProperty

-The opposite case of WhenAny/WhenAnyValue, that is, projecting an Observable onto a property.
-Many times, we will need to convert an Observable into a property, so that it can be bound to the UI.
+The opposite case of WhenAny/WhenAnyValue, that is, project an Observable into a property.
+In many cases we will need to convert an Observable into a property, so that it can be bound to the UI.

-For this, ReactiveUI provides the method ToProperty(…) and the auxiliary object ObservableToPropertyHelper.
-As the name suggests, both objects allow converting an Observable into a property.
+For this, ReactiveUI provides the ToProperty(…) method and the auxiliary object ObservableToPropertyHelper.
+As their names indicate, both objects allow converting an Observable into a property.

 private readonly ObservableAsPropertyHelper<string> counter;